5121f/pacrs/README.md

 # pacrs

-**pacrs** - `pacman` and `paru` wrapper (yes, wrapper above wrapper), with frendly CLI inspired by zypper and apt.
+**pacrs** - `pacman` and `paru` wrapper (yes, wrapper on top of another wrapper), with friendly CLI inspired by zypper and apt.

 paru is optional dependency needed for AUR support.

 Some features and peculiarities:

 - Semi-automatic index update.
-It's good because `pacman -Sy` command ran without further update is potentially fearing (see [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance#Partial_upgrades_are_unsupported) for more info).
+It's good because running `pacman -Sy` without immediately upgrading is potentially dangerous (see [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance#Partial_upgrades_are_unsupported) for more info).
-- If you try to install package which updated in the repo pacrs inform you what you needed to update system before.
+- If you try to install a package that has been updated in the repository, `pacrs` will inform you that you need to update your system first.
-- `pacrs autoremove` command which works like `pacman -Rs` or `apt autoremove` or if no package given it works like `paru -c`.
+- `pacrs autoremove` works like `pacman -Rs` or `apt autoremove`.
+If no package is specified, it  behaves like `paru -c`.
 - `pacrs ps` command which works like `zypper ps`.
-- `pacman -Si` and `pacman -Qi` was merged into `pacrs info` command.
+- `pacman -Si` and `pacman -Qi` were merged into `pacrs info` command.
-- `pacman -F` and `pacman -Ql` was merged into `pacrs files` command.
+- `pacman -F` and `pacman -Ql` were merged into `pacrs files` command.
 - `pacrs list-updates` is implementation of `checkupdates` script from `pacmancontrib` package.
-It works like if you update index and run `pacman -Qu` but pacrs bot affects your local index for that.
+It works as if you updated the index and ran `pacman -Qu`, but `pacrs` does not affect your local index.
-- `pacrs packages` supports multiple filters which allows you to find, for example AUR packages installed as dependency - `pacrs packages --aur --deps`.
+- `pacrs packages` supports multiple filters, which allow you to find, for example, AUR packages installed as dependencies - `pacrs packages --aur --deps`.

 for more info see `pacrs help` command output.